threalwinky/threalwinky.github.io/content/post/imaginary2025/index.md

 ![image](https://hackmd.io/_uploads/BkOK6qTqgg.png)

-But the decsription says that we can't create a flag for user Eth007.
-I create it and it gives me REDACTED
+But the description says that we cannot create a flag for the user `Eth007`.
+I tried creating it, and the system returned `REDACTED`.

 ![image](https://hackmd.io/_uploads/HJDVC9a9ge.png)